top of page

 b.
 Firmware Security

 c.
-Power and Memory Constraints
+Power & Memory Constraints

 d.
 Bandwidth Cost

-• Solution: Use differential patches (e.g., bsdiff) and regional caching
+• Solution: Use differential patches (e.g., bsdiff) and regional caching.

 e.
 Version Compatibility